The Resource Conservation and Recovery Act (RCRA) governs the management and disposal of hazardous wastes, including pesticides.

-To be considered a hazardous waste, a material first must be classified as a solid waste.
-Wastes are defined as hazardous by the U.S. EPA if they are specifically named on one of four lists of hazardous wastes located in 40 CFR Part 261, Subpart D (listed wastes) or if they exhibit one of four characteristics located in Part 261, Subpart C (characteristic wastes).
+If the waste is solid, it must then be determined if it is hazardous waste.
+Wastes are defined as hazardous by EPA if they are specifically named on one of four lists of hazardous wastes located in 40 CFR Part 261, Subpart D (listed wastes) or if they exhibit one of four characteristics located in Part 261, Subpart C (characteristic wastes).

 Universal waste is a category of hazardous waste containing materials that are commonly used by consumers, thus the term ‘universal.’
 At the federal level, universal wastes include pesticides, batteries, mercury-containing equipment, and lamps (40 CFR Part 273).
 States may add additional products to the list.
 The Universal Waste Rule allows individuals and businesses to transport, handle and recycle universal wastes in a manner that differs from the requirements for most other hazardous wastes.
-The more relaxed requirements for managing universal wastes facilitates state pesticide disposal assistance, or Clean Sweep, programs.
+The more relaxed requirements for managing universal wastes facilitate state pesticide disposal assistance, or Clean Sweep, programs.
 Pesticides fall under universal waste regulations only in the situation of a recall, suspension, or cancellation described above or when collected as part of a waste pesticide collection program.

 For further information, visit the U.S. EPA’s RCRA Orientation Manual.
 In addition, RCRA Online allows you to search for documents on disposal, treatment, and other RCRA-related topics.